 The Madison sits in a 0.94 acre plot to the southwest of Canary Wharf’s financial center.
 To the immediate east of this plot, lies 225 Marsh Wall, a sister tower with construction beginning in 2021.

 The development comprises 423 new homes for the area, 104 affordable apartments and 319 available to buy on the open market.
 There are a vast range of apartment sizes, from studio flats all the way through to 3-bedroom, split level penthouses.

 The Madison has a strong international focus right from the design phase.
 Make Architects are a relatively new firm, founded in 2004, that have offices in London, Sydney and Hong Kong.
 The firm have a strong presence in China, with an understanding of international tastes through their previous collection of Chinese developments.

 Continuing the international theme, The Madison was heavily marketted towards overseas buyers, with online campaigns through Chinese internet giants Baidu and Weibo.
 Complementing this, more traditional investors days were held by Savills in Hong Kong.

-In 2018, Xinyuan Real Estate Co bolstered the international presence further.
-The New York listed international property manager based in China, invested in a £29.11m stake in the project.
+In 2018, Xinyuan Real Estate Co bolstered the international presence of The Madison even further.
+The New York listed international property manager based in China, invested in a £29.11 million stake in the project.

-The tower topped out in July 2019, and interior fit out is largely complete.
-Landscaping works are yet to begin and completion dates are now estimated to be Q4 2020, but this may slip into early 2021.
+- The tower topped out in July 2019, and interior fit out is largely complete.

 Area and transport